 When the ice crust layer cracks, water fills the cracks.
 It’s the heat that drives this process from the tidal forces of Jupiter.

 Because Europa has liquid water at its surface, it’s one of the only places in the solar system where life could possibly exist.

 6. Jupiter’s moon “Ganymede” is the largest planetary moon

 Ganymede is so large that it’s the 9th largest object in our solar system.
 In fact, it’s larger than both Mercury and Pluto.

-Callisto is about size of planet Mercury.
+Callisto is about the size of the planet Mercury.
 It’s the most heavily cratered object in our solar system.

 The reality is that Jupiter is a raging ball of hydrogen and helium without a solid surface.
 Out of all the planets in the solar system, Jupiter formed first pulling in available gasses.

-For Earth, any hydrogen and helium atom flies out of space because we’re not big enough to hold onto it.
-But bigger planets like Jupiter, Saturn, Uranus are able to hold onto hydrogen and helium.
+For Earth, any hydrogen and helium atom fly out of space because we’re not big enough to hold onto it.
+But bigger planets like Jupiter, Saturn, and Uranus are able to hold onto hydrogen and helium.

 When you have two large bodies like Jupiter and the sun in the solar system, you have two large opposing forces of gravity pulling on each other.